See All Blog Categories » Advice for Freelance Copywriters » 15 Tips to Bust Through Writer’s Block and Create Killer Copy

 Of course nobody wants to eat an elephant, but if you did, you’d first have to break it into bite-size pieces.
 Do the same with an overwhelming copy assignment.
 Breaking it into small chunks will make it more palatable.

 Or think of your writing project as a jigsaw puzzle.
-Start with the corners and edges, which are easy to find; then focus on specific areas that you .
+Start with the corners and edges; then focus on other specific areas that seem easy.
 As you fill in more pieces, you gain some speed and the image takes shape.
 The same process can work for writing.

 3. Create an Outline